 Sex education doesn’t stop after you’ve graduated.
-While sex ed for teenagers is often prioritized by institutions and systems, many full-grown adults would benefit as well from comprehensive sex education as many misconceptions are born from a lack of knowing enough about this vital topic.
-It turns out many folks have notions of what’s what when it comes to sex — but we’re here today to talk about 21 sex myths everyone thinks are true — and what the reality of the situation actually is.
+While Sex Ed for teens is often prioritized by institutions, many full-grown adults could also benefit from comprehensive sex education, as many misconceptions are born from a lack of knowing enough about this vital topic.
+It turns out many folx have notions of what’s what when it comes to sex, but we’re here to talk about sex myths everyone thinks are true — and what the reality of the situation actually is.

 Sex Myth: Women want relationship sex, men want casual trysts

-The reality:It’s been 22 years (*gasp*) since Sex and the City and Samantha’s sexually-liberated libido put this myth to bed.
-Let’s finally settle on the fact that this was never actually a thing — as comforting and convenient as it may have been for some (men) to believe.
-While some research indicated that men may be more receptive to flings, a deeper dive revealed that women were as up for no-strings-attached sex as men, provided that they felt safe in the situation and that they judged their partner to be competent.
-Because here’s the rub: men know they can orgasm even if the partner leaves halfway through the encounter, whereas women orgasm only 35 percent of the time with a first-time flings.
+The reality:It’s been more than 23 years (*gasp*) since Sex and the City and Samantha’s sexually-liberated libido finally put this myth to bed.
+Let’s settle on the fact that this was never actually a thing — as comforting and convenient as it may have been for some (men) to believe.
+While some research has indicated that men may be more receptive to flings, a deeper dive revealed that women were as up for no-strings-attached sex as men, provided that they felt safe in the situation and that they judged their partner to be competent.
+Because here’s the rub: men know they can orgasm even if the partner leaves halfway through the encounter, whereas women orgasm only 35 percent of the time with a first-time fling.
 High risk, and low reward makes this a logical outcome.

 Sex Myth: Being good in bed comes down to what you do during sex

 To be deemed good in bed, it’s all about that bag of tricks you can pull out, in situ.